 An occasional, infrequent, isolated episode of nausea with or without vomiting is usually normal and not a reason for major concern.

-Signs of nausea in cats often include:
+Signs of cat nausea often include:

-- Excessive chewing
+- Excessive drooling, licking, or chewing

 - Anorexia (lack of appetite)

 Other signs or symptoms that can be associated with feline nausea may include: